Cabo Rojo, Puerto Rico: Geography

 The municipality of Cabo Rojo lies on the southern-west corner of the island of Puerto Rico, on the Western Coastal Plains.
 Sierra Bermeja, Puerto Rico's geologically oldest mountain range, crosses the municipality from west to east towards Lajas.
 It is bordered by Mayagüez and Hormigueros to the north, San Germán and Lajas to the east, the Caribbean Sea to the south and the Mona Passage to the west.
 Cabo Rojo has a surface area of 72 square miles (187 km^{2}).

 Cabo Rojo's terrain is flat, however, some notable peaks are Mariquita, Buena Vista, Cerro Vargas, and Peñones de Melones.
+The saline deposits at Cabo Rojo are one of the few places in the world where microbial carpets can be found.